valeriangalliat/sans-pression/2018/2018-11-03-session-neipananas.md

 # 🍺 Session NEIPAnanas

-> 📝 Session NEIPA with pineapple (added at the end of the wort boil)
+> 📝 Session NEIPA with pineapple (added at the end of the wort boil).

 ##  ⚖️ Ingredient (6 gallons)